 “Professional” is a quality we often hear from hiring managers, bosses, and colleagues as something we should aspire to be, but what does professionalism look like in modern times?
+What has influenced this definition over the years?
 It can’t be expected that everyone automatically knows what it means and how it’s practiced.
 So, how can you build and communicate professionalism?
-Your company may ask employees to show up on time, dress appropriately, and meet deadlines, but there is much more to being “professional”.
+Your company may ask employees to show up on time, and meet deadlines, but there is much more to being “professional”.
 In this workshop, you will learn how skills like interpersonal communication, resourcefulness, conflict resolution, and others go hand-in-hand with professionalism.
 You will also learn strategies for building these characteristics within yourself.
 This workshop can be especially useful for recent grads and new hires.

 - Understand how skills like communication, resourcefulness, problem solving, and others go hand-in-hand with professionalism.